AnthonyM5/my-awesome-blog/_posts/2021-04-03-dynamic-programming.md

 ![fib(5)](https://i.stack.imgur.com/HpgSu.png)

 We have 2 recursive calls that fire *n* times, so the runtime O(2<sup>n</sup>) and in this case our space complexity (amount of memory reserved) will correspond to the input *n*.
-The problem with solutions like the purely recursive divde and conquer pattern above is that our time complexity would get needlessly large as input *n* increases.
+The problem with solutions like the purely recursive divide and conquer pattern above is that our time complexity would get needlessly large as input *n* increases.

 The time complexity to calculate fib(10) for example would require 2<sup>10</sup> or 1024 steps to derive.
 2<sup>50</sup> results in 1,125,899,906,842,624 steps and actually hangs when we try to run.